TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/data-manage.md

 <img src="../../../../images/help/en/data-manage-05.png" alt="grid" width="80%" class="help-img">

 #### The data management page allows switching between `Preview`, `Staging`, and `Production` environments.
-Note that `Staging` and `Production` environments will have data only after app deployment.
+Note that `Staging` and `Production` environments will have data only after APP deployment.
 After selecting a table from the list, the right side of the page displays three tabs: `Data`, `Table Structure`, and `API`, showing table data, structure, and APIs, respectively.

 Under the Data tab, you can perform operations such as `Import`, `Export`, `Add`, and `Edit`.